hwwang55/MolR/README.md

 ### Required packages

-The code has been tested running under Python 3.7, with the following packages installed (along with their dependencies):
+The code has been tested running under Python 3.7 and CUDA 11.0, with the following packages installed (along with their dependencies):

 - torch == 1.8.1
 - dgl-cu110 == 0.6.1 (can also use dgl == 0.6.1 if run on CPU only)